-Projects of Common European Interest (IPCEI) Hydrogen Match-making Procedure, with the aim of connecting stakeholders for the preparation of proposals for the IPCEI Hydrogen application, although this platform only operated for a short period of time until the proposals for IPCEI were presented in 2022.
+The European Commission pioneered this effort in 2021 with the Important Projects of Common European Interest (IPCEI) Hydrogen Match-making Procedure, with the aim of connecting stakeholders for the preparation of proposals for the IPCEI Hydrogen application, although this platform only operated for a short period of time until the proposals for IPCEI were presented in 2022.
 The first platform to have operated continuously was the H2 Matchmaker tool of the US Department of Energy (DoE), launched in 2022.
-This tool helps "clean" hydrogen producers, end users and other stakeholders across the hydrogen value chain - including infrastructure developers; manufacturers; Engineering, Procurement and Construction companies; and researchers - find potential partners to build networks and develop comprehensive supply chain projects for low-emissions hydrogen production and use.
-The platform is now integrated with the Regional Clean Hydrogen Hubs Program, enabling stakeholders to share detailed information about their activities, forecasts and project descriptions.
+This tool helps "clean" hydrogen producers, end users and other stakeholders across the hydrogen value chain - including infrastructure developers; manufacturers; Engineering, Procurement and Construction companies; and researchers - find potential partners to build networks and develop comprehensive supply chain projects for low-emissions hydrogen Hubs Program, enabling stakeholders to share detailed information about their activities, forecasts and project descriptions.